Surprising facts about Easter packaging

 While selecting your Easter eggs from the supermarket or enjoying some well-deserved chocolate over the bank holiday, please don’t forget the impact of your packaging and how you can recycle it.

-Alternatively, if you are a business and have a packaging requirement this Easter, please get in touch with a team member at GWP.
+Alternatively, if you are a business with packaging requirements this Easter, please contact our team of experts at GWP today.

 Further reading